silverstripe/silverstripe-framework/docs/en/tutorials/3-forms.md

 This tutorial is intended to be a continuation of the first two tutorials ([first tutorial](1-building-a-basic-site), [second tutorial](2-extending-a-basic-site)).
 In this tutorial we will build on the site we developed in the earlier tutorials and explore forms in SilverStripe.
 We will look at custom coded forms: forms which need to be written in PHP.

 Instead of using a custom coded form, we could use the [userforms module](http://silverstripe.org/user-forms-module).
 This module allows users to construct forms via the CMS.
-A UserDefinedForm is much quicker to implement, but lacks the flexibility of a coded form.
+A form created this way is much quicker to implement, but also lacks the flexibility of a coded form.

 ## What are we working towards?